Mission and Vision

 - Build teachers’ skill and capacity to provide powerful learning opportunities for all students.

-- Close the achievement and opportunity gaps associated with historically under-represented populations.
+- Close the achievement and opportunity gaps associated with historically underserved populations.

 - Strengthen student and family engagement in education.